How to Ensure Privacy and Security When Sharing Digital Evidence

 Secure Access Controls

 Only authorized individuals should have access to specific data.
 Look for software with granular access control options that allow you to designate who can view, edit, or share particular evidence.
-For example, law enforcement agencies can restrict access to certain case files, ensuring that only relevant personnel can view sensitive details.
+For example, law enforcement agencies can restrict access to specific case files, ensuring that only relevant personnel can view sensitive details.

 Compliance-Focused Features